erionc/langid/README.md

 4. LID dataset of 121 lines of text, covering 201 natural languages [4]

-There are different approaches for solving the task.
-One approach is to consider it as a text categorization task and use traditional machine leaning classifiers which take little time to train.
+There are different approaches to solving the task.
+One approach is to consider it as a text categorization task and use traditional machine learning classifiers which take little time to train.
 Another approach is to use multilingual PLMs (Pretrained Language Models) like BERT [5] and fine-tune them on a multilingual dataset like the ones listed above.
 Another approach is to utilize NLP libraries which provide ready-to-use language identification functions running on models under the hood.
 The examples below illustrate these approaches with Python code.
 For simplicity, only the first dataset listed above is used.

 ## Machine learning models